huayaow/DPSO/README.md

 [number of values for each parameter]
 ```

-The constraint file gives the dependences among parameter values.
+The constraint file **[NAME].constraints** gives the dependence among parameter
+values.
 It has the following format:

 ```
 [number of disjunctive clauses]